 When your vision is impaired, you are likely making changes in your lifestyle to compensate for poor vision, whether it’s needing more light when reading or giving up driving at night.
-Studies show that vision loss can lead to depression and anxiety.
+Studies show that vision loss can lead to depression.

 In addition to vision improvements, cataract surgery can have the following benefits:

 Cataracts can make it harder for you to participate in activities you enjoy, such as reading.
 They can also prevent you from doing tasks that are an important part of being independent, such as driving.
 A 2013 study found that quality of life improved by 36% for those who had cataract surgery, compared to those with cataracts who did not have surgery.

 As we age, falls become more common and dangerous, and sometimes even lead to death.
 Vision loss is a major contributing factor for falls.
 A 2012 study found that Medicare beneficiaries (age 65 and over) who had cataract surgery had a 16% reduction in the odds of hip fracture one year after the surgery.
 For patients with severe cataracts, the surgery reduced the likelihood of hip fracture by 23 percent.

 A long-term study, published in 2013, found that cataract surgery was associated with significantly better long-term survival of older people.
 The study found a 40% decrease in mortality risk for people who had cataract surgery, when comparing them with those who didn’t have it.

 Will you still need glasses after the surgery?